 The transportation system-including paved streets and sidewalks, parking lots, and driveways-creates a vast network of impervious surfaces in the urban landscape.
 Urban stormwater runoff from impervious surfaces can carry heavy metals and petroleum products directly into nearby streams and waterways, impairing surface and groundwater quality and damaging sensitive aquatic ecosystems.
 Stormwater systems in the CLMPO area convey water from streets and properties via a system of catch basins, pipes, ditches, and waterways that drain directly into the Willamette River and its tributaries, such as Amazon Creek in Eugene and the McKenzie River in Springfield.
-12 Water resources considered in
+Water resources considered in refers to systems and practices that use or mimic natural processes that result in the infiltration,

 &lt;sup>11 Green infrastructure is the range of measures that use plant or soil systems, permeable pavement or other permeable surfaces or substrates, stormwater harvest and reuse, or landscaping to store, infiltrate, or evapotranspirate stormwater and reduce flows to sewer systems or to surface waters.
-Low impact development refers to systems and practices that use or mimic natural processes that result in the infiltration, evapotranspiration, or use of stormwater in order to protect water quality and associated aquatic habitat.
+Low impact development refers to sustance and practices that use or mimic natural processes that result in the infiltration.

+evapotranspiration, or use of stormwater in order to protect water quality and associated aquatic habitat.
 The Federal Clean Water Act of 1972 prohibits any release of pollutants into waters of the United States without a National Pollutant Discharge Elimination System (NPDES) Permit, which regulates the amount of certain pollutants permissible in a discharge.
 Large- and medium-sized cities with municipal separate stormwater sewer this analysis include 303(d) impaired and threatened waters, the Southern Willamette Groundwater Management Area (GWMA), and wetland areas.